Seriously, what is permaculture? What the heck is it?

 There are some very specific uses for permaculture, and they offer a series of specific benefits and these include:

-Permaculture both reflects and actively encourages the knowledge and experiences gained through traditional (pre-industrial) farming methods.
+- Permaculture fesign both reflects and actively encourages the knowledge and experiences gained through traditional (pre-industrial) farming methods.

-Permaculture promotes “organic” practices – in the sense that it seeks to eliminate pesticides and herbicides wherever possible.
-This reduces the polluting impact of agriculture on the environment at large.
+- Permaculture promotes “organic” practices – in the sense that it seeks to eliminate pesticides and herbicides wherever possible.
+This reduces the polluting impact of agricultural systems on the environment at large.
+A permaculture garden is all about organic gardening with natural systems such as rainwater harvesting to create sustainable agriculture.

-Permaculture looks to create useful and productive relationships between each element of the system to give it natural resilience and strength.
+- Permaculture looks to create useful and productive relationships between each element of the system to give it natural resilience and strength.
+Renewable resources are a key part of planning for permaculture farms.

-Permaculture incorporates aspects of the discipline of “urban planning” to improve the reach of the projects it can provide positive results for.
+- Permaculture incorporates aspects of the discipline of “urban planning” to improve the reach of the design system projects it can provide positive results for.

-Permaculture application should always be unique to the site, to the client that has commissioned the work or to the individual undertaking the work and to the culture into which the project will fit.
+- Permaculture application should always be unique to the site, to the client that has commissioned the work or to the individual undertaking the work and to the culture into which the project will fit.
+It's great to have a design sysgtem for say culinary and medicinal herbs but do they really fit?
+Or would it be better to plant fruit trees for food production which matches the land?

 It’s not meant to be a “one size fits all” approach to agriculture but rather a bespoke solution that really makes a specific difference to the environment it is placed into.